 Ramboll was founded in Copenhagen, Denmark, in 1945.
 The Ramboll Foundation is the main owner of Ramboll Group.
 The Foundation supports research, studies and education, with a particular focus on science and engineering.
 The Foundation has a long-term ownership perspective, which in turn influences its strategic priorities.

 High ethical standards as well as responsibility towards society and employees are part of our cultural DNA.
 Ramboll was value-based long before it came into fashion and we live our values every day.

-With close to 200 Offices in 21 countries, we combine local experience with a global knowledge-base.
+With more than 200 Offices in 22 countries, we combine local experience with a global knowledge-base.

 Ramboll continued to grow in 2013 in a tough market due to strong performance in most business units.

 Oil and gas production forms an important part of our energy supply.
 On the South Arne platform in the Danish North Sea, new technologies help make the production more sustainable.